royallthefourth/bartlett/README.md

 ## Usage

-Invoke it by providing a function that returns a userID, a slice of tables, and a database connection.
+Invoke Bartlett by providing a function that returns a userID, a slice of tables, and a database connection.
+Bartlett will return a slice of routes corresponding to your table names and a slice of HTTP request handlers.

 ```go
 package main